Cray-HPE/docs-csm/upgrade/update_management_network.md

 sw-spine01(config)# no ip route 10.92.100.60/32 10.252.1.9
 ```

-- (ARUBA ONLY) re-run the bgp script if it's missing the TFTP prefix-list and route-maps as shown in the example below.
+- (ARUBA ONLY) re-run the bgp script if it is missing the TFTP prefix-list and route-maps as shown in the example below.
 - These configuration changes also noted on the [BGP](../operations/update_bgp_neighbors.md) page.

 Example TFTP prefix-list and route-map from running config.